Wzhang3912/Classifying-Recipe-Popularity-and-Rating-with-Imbalanced-Data/index.md

-Let's look at the distribution of `minutes`, conditional on the missingness of `description` column.
+Let's look at the distribution of `minutes`, conditional on the missingness of the `description` column.

 <iframe src="figures/miss_dist_2.html" width=800 height=600 frameBorder=0></iframe>

 Based on the plot above, the orange line illustrates the distribution of minutes when `description` is not missing, while the blue line illustrates the distribution of minutes when `description` is missing.
-Desipte both distribution have similar shape, they are centered in smiliar location.
-Using difference in mean may not effectively capture this difference in distribution.
-So we decide to use Kolmogorov-Smirnov (K-S) statistic as our test statistics for the permutation test.
+Despite both distributions having similar shapes, they are centered in a similar location.
+Using the difference in mean may not effectively capture this difference in distribution.
+So we decide to use the Kolmogorov-Smirnov (K-S) statistic as our test statistics for the permutation test.

-We shuffle the missingness of description 1000 times and get 1000 simulated K-S test statistics of `minutes` column during the permutation test.
-The permutation result is shown as below.
+We shuffle the missingness of the `description` 1000 times and get 1000 simulated K-S test statistics of the `minutes` column during the permutation test.
+The permutation result is shown below.

 <iframe src="figures/miss_perm_2.html" width=800 height=600 frameBorder=0></iframe>

-From the plot above and result of the permutation test, the 0.05% significance level of the simulated statistics is 0.15 and our observed test statistics 0.1, which is smaller that the values of the significance level.
+From the plot above and the result of the permutation test, the 0.05% significance level of the simulated statistics is 0.15 and our observed test statistics is 0.1, which is smaller than the values of the significance level.
 The p-value is 0.408, which is greater than the significance level of 0.05.
 So we **fail to reject the null hypothesis.**

-Thus, we conclude that **the missingness of `descrpition` likely depends on the `minutes` column.**
+Thus, we conclude that **the missingness of `description` likely depends on the `minutes` column.**

 ---

 ## Hypothesis Testing

-The question we are going to explore and reasearch in this section is the following: **Do popular recipes (those with high review count) have a lower sugar level compared to less popular ones (those with low review count)**
+The question we are going to explore and research in this section is the following: **Do popular recipes (those with high review count) have a lower sugar level compared to less popular ones (those with low review count)**

-Recall that we define high review count threshold as having more than **10** reviews.
-We will conduct a permutationt test to see if the distribution of sugar level for popular recipes and the distribution of sugar level for not popular recipes are similar.
+Recall that we define a high review count threshold as having more than **10** reviews.
+We will conduct a permutation test to see if the distribution of sugar levels for popular recipes and the distribution of sugar levels for non-popular recipes are similar.

 <br>

 Set up:

-**Null Hypothesis**: Receipes with a high review count do not have a lower sugar levels than those with low review count.
+**Null Hypothesis**: Recipes with a high review count do not have a lower sugar level than those with a low review count.
 Any observed differences in our samples are merely due to random chance.

-**Alternative Hypothesis**: Recipes with high review count indeed have a lower sugar level than those with a low review count.
+**Alternative Hypothesis**: Recipes with a high review count indeed have a lower sugar level than those with a low review count.
 The observed difference observed in our samples cannot be explained by random chance alone.

-**Test Statistics**: Since our variable of interest is numerical and our test is one-tail test, signifying a directional alternative hypothesis, we will use difference in mean as our test statistics for the permutation test.
+**Test Statistics**: Since our variable of interest is numerical and our test is a one-tail test, a directional alternative hypothesis, we will use the difference in mean as our test statistics for the permutation test.

 **Significance Level**: 0.05

 <br>

-We created a new column called `is_popular` which is true if the recipe has reivew count more than 10, and false otherwise.
+We created a new column called `is_popular` which is true if the recipe has a review count of more than 10, and false otherwise.

-This is a sample of the dataframe that we are going to perform permutation test on.
+This is a sample of the dataframe that we are going to perform the permutation test on.

 |       |   sugar  | is_popular  |
 |------ |-------- |------------- |